shy2net/nodejs-angular-starter/README.md

 - Configuration according to environment (using config npm package).

 The code of NodeJS is stored under the `src` directory.
-The output directory of the compiled typescript will be available in the `out` directory.
+Output directory of the compiled typescript will be available in the `out` directory.

 ### How the API works

-The NodeJS comes with three working examples of a working api called `test`, `errorTest` and `saySomething`, which can be viewed under `src/api/controller`.
+NodeJS comes with three working examples of a working api called `test`, `errorTest` and `saySomething`, which can be viewed under `src/api/controller`.

 The way this template is built makes the whole code alot more readable, and easier for testing.